Brad-Hammond/Happy-Hounds/README.md

 - On the contact page, an image of norton security pops up on the email text value and I am unable to add an alt value to this which is bringing my SEO and Accessibility lighthouse scores down.
 Please see below image:
   ![Norton Security Image](assets/readmeimages/Norton-Image.jpg)

 - "Uses deprecated API's" on lighthouse report but only API's in use are the google fonts API's.
+This is bringing down my best practices lighthouse score and I am unable to change this.

 ## Future Imrpovements